 Good project management software takes very little time to setup and maintain.
-In fact if you are one of those who saves their project plan in Excel, it will take much much longer to plan and maintain the Excel page than a good online project planning tool.
-The illusion of time saving with a tool like Excel is that entering the first few entries does not take that much time.
+In fact, if you are one of those who put their project plan in Excel, it will take much much longer to plan and maintain the Excel page than a good online project planning tool.
+The illusion of time-saving with a tool like Excel is that entering the first few entries does not take that much time.
 But as the project advances and more tasks and members are added, it takes much more time to update and maintain the Excel sheet.
-It also gets extremely hard to track tasks, issues and documents in the project.
+It also gets extremely hard to track tasks, issues, and documents in the project.
 What once was perceived as a time saver becomes a huge time burden.

 Myth #7: We need an experienced project manager to use PM tools

-Some say to use project management tools effectively, you need an experience project manager running the project.
-Otherwise it is better to use what we know and not learn a new software package which we will never use.
+Some say to use project management tools effectively, you need an experienced project manager running the project.
+Otherwise, it is better to use what we know and not learn a new software package which we will never use.

-The new crop of online project management applications help even the first time and novice project managers and those with a little management background to manage projects effectively.
-If the project manager is experienced of course the result will be better, but even inexperienced managers will achieve more with the right project management tools.
+The new crop of online project management applications helps even the first time and novice project managers and those with a little management background to manage projects effectively.
+If the project manager is experienced, then, of course, the result will be better, but even inexperienced managers will achieve more with the right project management tools.
 Project management tools don’t replace the project manager, but let either an inexperienced project manager to be more effective, or help the whole team collaboratively manage projects.
-I strongly recommend option one, it is better to assign someone as project manager even-though she or he has never run a project before .
-Overtime this individual will learn the secrets of properly managing projects and will be far more effective in managing current and future projects.
-The collaborative nature of online project management software helps new project managers to do a better job from the get go.
+I strongly recommend option one, it is better to assign someone the project manager even-though she or he has never run a project before.
+Over time this individual will learn the secrets of properly managing projects and will be far more effective in managing current and future projects.
+The collaborative nature of online project management software helps new project managers to do a better job from the get-go.

 Myth #8: We don’t need planning; we are a startup!

 It is true that life in the startups is never clam and things happen fast.
-Decisions need to made fast and in many cases based on instinct rather than thoughtful process or data.
-But planning the high level tasks and issue does not take much time and goes a long way in helping the project to go more smoothly over its life span.
+Decisions need to be made fast and in many cases based on instinct rather than thoughtful processes or data.
+But planning the high-level tasks and issue does not take much time and goes a long way in helping the project to go more smoothly over its lifespan.
 A new project management methodology which is called Hybrid project management is creating much excitement among project managers.
 It is the project management tool designed for startups.
-It mixes Agile and waterfall to create a fast reacting but at the same time through project management methodology.
-I highly recommend to read more about Hybrid methodology when you have some free time.
+It mixes Agile and waterfall to create a fast-reacting but at the same time through project management methodology.
+I highly recommend reading more about Hybrid methodology when you have some free time.
 If you Google “Hybrid project management”, you will see a wealth of great information there.

 Myth #9: We all know each other, we don’t need project management tools